Division of Clinical Genetics

-As awareness and availability of genetic testing increases, the research conducted by trained Geneticists and Certified Genetic Counselors becomes even more important.
-The Division of Clinical Genetics offers a variety of clinical research studies, and provides comprehensive prenatal diagnostic and screening programs for a variety of genetic disorders; cancer genetic counseling and testing; and genetic evaluation, counseling, and testing for high-risk families associated with recurrent pregnancy loss, congenital malformations, and/or intellectual disability.
+As awareness and availability of genetic testing increases, the research conducted by trained geneticists and certified genetic counselors becomes even more important.
+The Division of Clinical Genetics offers a variety of clinical research studies and provides comprehensive prenatal diagnostic and screening programs for a variety of genetic disorders, cancer genetic counseling and testing and genetic evaluation, counseling and testing for high-risk families associated with recurrent pregnancy loss, congenital malformations and/or intellectual disability.

 Faculty and staff members of the Division of Clinical Genetics conduct both clinical and basic research on new approaches to prenatal diagnosis and cancer genetics.
-Read more about our research programs.

 The Division of Clinical Genetics conducts active programs in prenatal genetic diagnosis and cancer genetics.
 We partner closely with the Division of Maternal-Fetal Medicine to provide ongoing clinical care for women with high-risk pregnancies.
 Additionally, we maintain an ongoing collaboration with the Division of Gynecologic Oncology and the Department of Pathology for clinical care and research into the early detection of gynecologic cancer through our Northwestern Ovarian Cancer Early Detection and Prevention Program.